lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 The {{< regref "CONFIGOPTS" >}} multi-register holds separate sets of configuration settings, one for each CSB line.
 In principle, the configuration of these device-specific options only needs to be done/performed once at initialization.

-2. Load the TX FIFO with the instructions and data to be transmitted to the remote device by writing to the {{< regref "DATA" >}} memory window.
+2. Load the TX FIFO with the instructions and data to be transmitted to the remote device by writing to the {{< regref "TXDATA" >}} memory window.
 3. Specify which device should receive the next command using the {{< regref "CSID" >}} register.
 4. Wait for {{< regref "STATUS.READY" >}} before continuing.
 5. Issue speed, direction, and length details for the next command segment using the {{< regref "COMMAND" >}} register.